ARMmbed/mbed-client/docs/Introduction.md

 ```

-### Setup own entropy function for additional secure connectivity
+### Setting up own entropy function for additional secure connectivity

-mbed Client provides an API to add own entropy source to feed into underlying SSL library.
-There is a default entropy source provided by mbed Client which uses PRNG seeded with RTC
-for security but some platform do not have RTC and for some this level of security may not be adequately strong .
-So, there is a possiblity for application to pass their own entropy source
+mbed Client provides an API to add your own entropy source to feed into underlying SSL library.
+There is a default entropy source provided by mbed Client.
+It uses PRNG seeded with RTC for the security but some platforms do not have RTC, and for some, this level of security may not be strong enough.

-to mbed Client as function pointer callback through an API, set_entropy_callback(entropy_cb callback).
+Now, an application can pass its own entropy source to mbed Client as function pointer callback through an API, `set_entropy_callback(entropy_cb callback)`.

-Here is an example how you can use it from application
+Here is an example on how you can use it from an application:

 ```
 #include "mbed-client/m2minterfacefactory.h"